-- Buildings create a coherent modulated street wall and define streets and other parts of the public domain - The ground floor of buildings activate and engage with the street and public domain, in particular on the Town Square, Sergeant Street and other activity streets - Buildings in the Residential Precincts are high-medium scale and provided in a variety of forms such as multi-dwelling housing, attached dwellings and studio dwellings.
+- The Town Centre Core contains the tallest buildings, and has a range of height within development blocks to create a modulated, visually interesting skyline - A landmark tower is located to provide a strong visual reference to the Town Centre within the broader urban form - Buildings create a coherent modulated street wall and define streets and other parts of the public domain - The ground floor of buildings activate and engage with the street and public domain, in particular on the Town Square, Sergent Street and other activity streets - Buildings in the Residential Precincts are high-medium scale and provided in a variety of forms such as multi-dwelling housing, attached dwellings and studio dwellings.
 High density residential uses, in the form of apartments are located close to the railway station and Town Centre Core. - Buildings are sited and designed to provide high levels of amenity to residents, workers and the public domain - Buildings are modulated and articulated to reduce the appearance of building bulk and scale and to provide visual interest - Diversity of architectural form and expression is achieved within a framework of visual compatibility between different buildings